-There are a few things you need to know before you can get down to the root (pun intended) of a dental implant cost.
+You need to know a few things before you can get down to the root (pun intended) of a dental implant cost.

-Like it or not, where you live plays a significant factor.
+Like it or not, where you live plays a role in the cost of a dental implant.
 This procedure will cost significantly more in a place like San Francisco compared to — let’s say — California City.
-Even large cities across states (e.g. Los Angeles versus Orlando) will have different prices.
+Large cities across states (i.e., Los Angeles versus Orlando) will also have different prices for dental implants.

-Your dentist’s experience also plays a role.
+Your dentist’s experience plays a role as well.
 An oral surgeon may even charge more if dental implants are their specialty.